-Please park buses at the Foellinger Theater and follow the paved walkway to the zoo.
+- Parking – After unloading students, please park buses at the Foellinger Theater.
 Allow at least three hours for your zoo visit.

-Feeding zoo animals is not permitted, except for the giraffes, ducks, and goats, using only food purchased at the zoo.
+- Feeding Animals – Feeding zoo animals is not permitted, except for the giraffes and goats, using only food purchased at the zoo.

-Plan to ride the Sky Safari, Endangered Species Carousel, River Ride, Train Ride, or Pony Ride.
+- Rides- Plan to ride the Sky Safari, Endangered Species Carousel, River Ride, Train Ride, or Pony Trail.
 Tickets may be purchased at the zoo entrance on arrival.
 Height or age restrictions may apply.
-Click here for prices and details.
+Click here for prices and details

-Order Treasure Bags filled with students’ favorite souvenirs from the Wild Things!
-Gift Shop and we’ll have them waiting for you when you visit.
+- Gift Shop – Order Treasure Bags filled with students’ favorite souvenirs from the Wild Things Gift Shop, and we’ll have them waiting for you when you visit.
 Call 260-427-6810 at least two weeks before your field trip.